brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 ![Pipeline stage to apply deployment](https://imgur.com/RSTE6oA.png)

-You can now follow the same process, creating a new stage to deploy your `service.yaml` manifest from Github, and the end result should be this:
+You can now follow the same process, creating a new stage to deploy your `service.yaml` manifest from Github, and the result should be this:

 ![Pipeline stage to apply service](https://imgur.com/dR7nDo7.png)

 And that's it!
-Every time you push a tag to Github, a new Docker image will be built, that will automatically trigger your Spinnaker pipeline that will fetch the your manifest files from Github, _bind_ the docker image to this manifest updating the image to be deployed, and apply these manifests to your Kubernetes cluster.
+Every time you push a tag to Github, a new Docker image will be built, that will automatically trigger your Spinnaker pipeline that will fetch the manifest files from Github, _bind_ the docker image to this manifest updating the image to be deployed, and apply these manifests to your Kubernetes cluster.

 #### Seeing It in Action